 Tap FaceTime to make a video call.

 FaceTime closes the distance between you and the people you care about — from miles to inches.
 To make a video call, tap FaceTime.
 Then select a name, wait for the person to accept the call, and smile big.
-FaceTime works over Wi-Fi or mobile networks, so you can wave hello from practically anywhere.
+FaceTime works over Wi‑Fi or cellular networks, so you can wave hello from practically anywhere.

 Switch between cameras during a call.